tillitis/tillitis-key1/README.md

 ## Introduction

 Tillitis Key 1 (TK1) is a new kind of USB security token.
-What makes the TK1unique is that it allows a user to load and run applications on the device, while still providing security.
+What makes the TK1 unique is that it allows a user to load and run applications on the device, while still providing security.
 This allow for open ended, flexible usage.
 Given the right application, the TK1 can support use cases such as SSH login, Ed25519 signing, Root of Trust, FIDO2, TOTP,